What's Extra Virgin Olive Oil?

 - The color of the bottles

-To enjoy the full benefit of extra virgin olive oil, both with its flavor and its health benefits, be sure to purchase within 18 months of the bottling date, and use within a month of opening.
+To enjoy the full benefit of extra virgin olive oil, both with its flavor and its health benefits, be sure to purchase within 18 months of the bottling date, and use within 6 months of opening.

 We extend an invitation to each guest to visit our office in Berkeley or sit in on a taste panel session to learn more about the grading of extra virgin oils or the sensory evaluation process.
 Email Outreach@cooc.com to schedule your visit.